Doesn't behove PM Modi to laugh, crack jokes in Parliament when Manipur is 'on fire': Rahul | Politics

 - India

 ''That is why I said the idea of India has been murdered by the BJP in Manipur.
-I was not speaking metaphorically, I was speaking literally,'' the former Congress chief said.
+I was not speaking metaphorically, I was speaking literally,'' the ex-Congress chief said.

-''That is why in my speech (in Lok Sabha) I said Bharat Mata has been murdered in Manipur.
-For the first time, the words Bharat Mata have been expunged from Parliament.
-It is an insult to those words.
-What is it that I have said is wrong?
-I have said Bharat Mata, which is the idea of India, where everybody lives peacefully, harmoniously and with affection, has been killed in Manipur, it is a fact,'' Gandhi said.

 Manipur no longer exists as a state because the state requires control and authority which have disappeared from there, he said.